Macular Degeneration (cont.)

 Retinal drusen are yellow deposits under the retina.
 They often are found in people over 60 years of age.
 Your eye-care professional can detect drusen during a comprehensive dilated eye exam.

 Drusen alone do not usually cause vision loss.
 In fact, scientists are unclear about the connection between drusen and AMD.
 It is not clear if an increase in the size or number of drusen raises a person's risk of developing either advanced dry AMD or wet AMD.
-These changes can cause serious vision loss.

 Viewers share their comments